| When fishing in New Zealand,

 the preferred methods are trolling and harling, while jigging is

-a recent innovation.
+a recent but highly successful innovation.

 New Zealand's legal fishing methods